dineshkumar410/dineeaseFrontend/README.md

 - email : dinesh@gmail.com
 - password : 1234567

 ## Hi team it seems like a backend app was down I reloaded it and still frontend takes few reloads.
 Please reload the app and wait for few seconds.
 Reopening the app couple of time also works.
+If it still didn't work contact me.
+Render.com makes backend shutdown after some inactivity.
+It takes few moments to hit the API in backend.
+So try switching tabs for few times and reload the app and wait for few seconds it should work.